okineadev/Redmi-10C-MIUI-patches/README.md

    ./flash_all.sh --disable-verity --disable-verification
    ```

+   Meanwhile, you can have tea while it flashes the firmware 🍵😌

 > [!NOTE]
 > Here `--disable-verity --disable-verification` was added to disable the firmware integrity check at the `vbmeta` flashing step, otherwise when you boot the phone it will automatically throw you back into `fastboot` mode
 >
 > Of course we can make new signatures for system images, but this is the easiest way

-   Meanwhile, you can have tea while it flashes the firmware 🍵😌

 ---

+## 📝 Conclusions

+Please, never buy phones and other devices with internet access from Xiaomi, I think everything else is fine, their phones are good for their price, but as it says - _free cheese is only in a mousetrap_, instead they are stuffed with a lot of bloatware, eavesdropping, advertising in system applications, which looks like a crappy application from the Play Market

+Here you pay with your nerves.

+Even if you want to solve this yourself (like here), you will still need to give your real number to Xiaomi (read <https://gist.github.com/probonopd/926e485224f3e7394d7e569653522766#file-xiaomi_redmi_10c-md>).

+If I had known about this earlier - I would never have bought this phone.

+Better consider Samsung or Google Pixel

 ## 📰 Useful articles that have made a significant contribution to this project